ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_2020_GoG_winners/mosley-melissa.md

 ---
 name: Melissa Mosley
 agency: Department of Defense
-description: Improved data accuracy by identifying and implementing process improvements and changing
+description: Improved data accuracy by identifying and implementing process improvements and changing requirements to more accurately reflect the required data in reports.
+Her work expedited the review process and improved accounting for public sector transactions.
 filters: indiv defense
 image: agency/Defense_Department_Seal.png
 banner: agency